bitliege/bitliege.github.io/_ffxiv_guides/dun_scaith.md

               notes:
                 - note: "Places a large puddle in the middle of the ship."
                 - note: "Pulls all players in - run towards edge of ship to avoid."
-                - note: "Will pull twice before insta killing anyone inside."
+                - note: "Will pull twice before instantly killing anyone inside."
             - title: "Void Aero II"
               tags:
                 - tag: "Markers"